UTM for Windows

 • Support for multiple operating systems, including Windows, Linux, and macOS

-• Support for snapshots, rollbacks, and cloning
+• Support for USB devices and network connectivity

 Installation Guide